beastapple/uk-companies-analysis/README.md

 ## Could:
 - Allow the upload of multiple CSVs while checking for & removing duplicates based on Company Number.
-- Check the spreadsheet has the right headers/format and if not, display help information and cancel any further analysis.
+- ~~Check the spreadsheet has the right headers/format and if not, display help information and cancel any further analysis.~~ Complete

 ## Won't:
 - Extract the postcode from the Registered address to analyse location.
 (And then, display on a map.)